|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 D. AUDITING COMMITTEE.
 A committee shall be appointed by the President at the November meeting.
 This committee shall meet for the sole purpose of auditing the treasurer’s books and give a final report at the March meeting.

 F. ADVISORY COMMITTEE.
 This committee shall be appointed by the Executive Board in a time of need.
-This committee shall be made up of five (5) people whom the Executive Board feels will take the best interest of the league and the youth into consideration when making a decision.
+This committee shall be made up of five (5) people whom the Executive Board feels will take the best interest of the league and the youth into consideration when making decisions.
 These members can be for example, past coaches, past officers, teachers, or other people in the community who are interested and involved with the youth in some way.

 3. REGULATION FOOTBALLS